SelfCareMap

 1. You Gain Control Before the Chaos Begins

-The first hour of your day sets the tone for everything that follows.
-When you wake up rushed—scrolling through emails, reacting to messages, or frantically getting ready—you start the day in a state of reactivity.
-But waking up earlier gives you a buffer: a sacred window where you decide how to begin.
+The first hour of your day sets the psychological tone for everything that follows.
+When you wake up rushed, scrolling through stressful emails, reacting to urgent messages, or frantically getting ready, you start the day in a state of reactivity.
+This triggers a fight or flight response in the nervous system before you have even left your bedroom.
+By the time you sit down at your desk, your brain is already fatigued from managing a series of small crises.

 2. Morning Light Boosts Mood and Regulates Your Rhythm

-• Reduce symptoms of seasonal affective disorder (SAD)
+• Reduce symptoms of seasonal affective disorder (SAD) by compensating for shorter winter days.

-• Enhance focus and energy without caffeine
+• Enhance focus and cognitive energy without the jittery spikes and crashes associated with excessive caffeine.

 3. You Create Space for Mindful Practices